Monday thru Friday: 8:00 A.M. – 5:00 P.M.

 - Videotapes/DVDs - Videotapes and DVDs are available for use in the library or may circulate to students for 1 week.
 These items may not be renewed.
 No more than three items may be borrowed at a time.

 - Replacement Fees - Actual replacement costs are charged for lost or damaged items.
-The replacement fee for out-of-print books is $50.00.
-The replacement fee for videotapes and DVDs that are no longer in production is $100.00.
+The minimum replacement fee for out-of-print books is $50.00 and $100 for videotapes and DVDs that are no longer in production.

 If materials are found after they've been paid for, the borrower must present the material and the receipt to the library.
 The Business Office will be notified to request reimbursement from the Virginia State Treasurer.
 Payments for lost materials are non-refundable after 30 days.